An Android Material Design 3 Theming and Dynamic Color Tutorial

 }

-With the custom Application class created, we now need to configure the project to use this class instead of the default Application instance.
+With the custom Application class created, we must configure the project to use this class instead of the default Application instance.
 To do this, edit the AndroidManifest.xml file and add an android:name element referencing the new class:

 <?xml version="1.0" encoding="utf-8"?>